serverless-mom/car-site/README.md

 ## Things I would fix for a professional project
 * database.yml has raw credentials, something I would *never* do normally, but I wanted to make Postgres deploy as easy as possible for any reviewers.
 * commits are not squashed.
 I want to give as accurate a picture of my 'process' as possible so all origianl commits are here.
+* There are some validations but not all that are really required - I wanted to demonstrate that I could do this, but it's not in the requirements so I put in a 'bare minimum' on each model
+* 'Users' and 'People' are totally seperate concepts, a bit like the 'user' is an insurance agent profiling multiple families

+## Notable features
+* Devise-based signup and authentication
+* Real Postgres-level constraints on 'users" - there are tons of Rails-level validations but `20160404031826_add_email_constraint_to_users` adds a constraint to validation that can't be easily circumvented
 * Ruby version
 2.3.0